orbs-network/twap/README.md

 Users should take the following into account when using the TWAP contract for this purpose:
 * By setting duration to be very long in the future (even years in advance), setting a high allowance and holding the entire amount of tokens, a maker can effectively implement an automated DCA bot that is resilient to price manipulations and requires no other action from the maker.
-* Assuming there is one honest taker, setting a market order (near `0 dstMinAmount`) and a long delay will create a bidding war on the next chunk on a periodic basis (can be daily, weekly or monthly), while ensuring a price that is very close to spot market price.
+* Assuming there is one honest taker, setting a market order (near `0 dstMinAmount`) and a long fill delay will create a bidding war on the next chunk on a periodic basis (can be daily, weekly or monthly), while ensuring a price that is very close to spot market price.
 * The order will be visible on chain, and as bidding and execution can be predicted, some orders may be large enough to create an incentive for bidders to attempt to manipulate price across all markets just before it is executed.
 Due to this issue, utilizing TWAP for DCA is better reserved for large-cap "base" assets that are not easily susceptible to price manipulation of their entire market cap.